celebv-text/CelebV-Text/README.md

 - [28/12/2022]
     - The codebase and project page are created.
     - The download and processing tools for the dataset is released.
-Use them to construct your CelebV-Text! :
+Use them to construct your CelebV-Text!
-      sparkles:

 ## TODO